dodeeric/pdf2epubEX/README.md

 Repositories for *pdf2htmlEX*: the [original one](https://github.com/coolwanglu/pdf2htmlEX) and the [new one](https://github.com/pdf2htmlEX/pdf2htmlEX) (with updated .deb packages).

-This script is based on the bash scripts written by Robert Clayton (RNCTX) and available in [his Git repository](https://github.com/RNCTX/PDF2HTMLEX-EPUB3FIXED).
+This script is based on the Bash scripts written by Robert Clayton (RNCTX) and available in [his Git repository](https://github.com/RNCTX/PDF2HTMLEX-EPUB3FIXED).